Why innovation fails (and how to succeed)

 Unfortunately, this is also the point where trouble starts brewing.
 When performance engines are operating at full speed, a lot of companies will switch to ‘autopilot’.
 Operational efficiency is still continually improved, but the bulk of time and resources is invested in business as usual: everything that keeps the engine running.
 The company itself gradually becomes risk averse.
 Non-routine tasks and processes with unpredictable outcomes are avoided, which is exactly how innovation is killed.

-The solution: resist switching to ‘autopilot’ by building dedicated innovation teams.
-Bring creative energy and management skills together and give the team members the autonomy to focus on uncertain, non-routine business opportunities.
+- The solution: resist switching to ‘autopilot’ by building dedicated innovation teams.
+Bring creative energy and management skills together and give them the autonomy to focus on uncertain, non-routine business opportunities

 2. Your operations can’t stand innovation (and vice versa)

 It is a common misconception that companies can’t simultaneously excel at innovation and operations.
 It is true, however, that both worlds seem like irreconcilable opposites:

 In most companies, these differences simmer beneath the surface, but it some cases they turn into downright hostility.
 In times of constant disruption, such an ‘innovation war’ is the last thing you need.
 It does explain, however, why most executives decide to separate and isolate the innovation team from the rest of the company.
 Unfortunately, the idea that isolation fosters innovation is flat wrong.